Sideloading: Memory card sideloading

 Sideloading via a memory card requires that the user have access to a memory card writer.
 Audio and video files can be written directly to the memory card and then inserted into the mobile device.
 This is potentially the quickest way of sideloading several files at once, as long as the user knows where to put the media files.

+Wi-Fi sideloading

+Sideloading could also be achieved over Wi-Fi, as long as both the PC and the mobile device are connected to the same network.
+This method is used by AltStore on iOS to sideload and refresh apps.